ChakhovichAnton/chess/README.md

 The chess app consists of the following components:

-- Django backend with Python
+- Django backend with Python and Django Channels
 - Redis channel layer for Django channels
 - PostgreSQL database
 - React Vite frontend with TypeScript and TailwindCSS